The University of British Columbia

 On 24 November 2025, the Understanding Through Comics: A Comics and Comics Studies Journal Club held an end-of-term comic making workshop in the IKBLC Peña Room with Cloudscape Comics president and local cartoonist Jeffrey Ellis.
 Jeff tells us that when Comics Studies members and UBC students completed the workshop with comics of their own, they too earned the title of cartoonist.
 Today we will be highlighting both the past workshop and the work produced therein, the art of a new generation of […]

-Comics Studies, News
+Comics Studies, Comics Talks, News

 Upcoming Events